 Ch.
 6: How to Make a Resume

 In the last chapter, Ch.
-5: Skills for Your Resumé, we went over the skills that are commonly used on modern resumés and how to effectively go about utilizing the skills section of your hospital resumé to its fullest extent.
-In this chapter, we'll cover every aspect of making a resumé, from header to salutation.
-Along with the strategies, skills, and terms you’ve learned in the previous chapters, you can use this guide to learn how to make a resumé that will get your foot in the hospital or clinic door.
+5: Skills for Your Resume, we went over the skills that are commonly used on modern resumes and how to effectively go about utilizing the skills section of your hospital resume to its fullest extent.
+In this chapter, we'll cover every aspect of making a resume, from a header to the salutation.
+Along with the strategies, skills, and terms you’ve learned in the previous chapters, you can use this guide to learn how to make a resume that will get your foot in the hospital or clinic door.

-Remember that your resumé is nothing more than a marketing document for your skills and capabilities, meant purely to land the interview, and it should be written as such.
+Remember that your resume is a marketing document for your skills and capabilities, meant purely to land the interview, and it should be written as such.
 It's your job to highlight your strengths, and downplay your weaknesses, just like any other advertisement you'd see on TV or the web.

 This is the end product that we're working to create: